DerekYuntao/myblog/_posts/2020-08-03-POP-add-new-variables.md

 !EOP
 !BOC
 ```
-## Instance: Diagnoise surface heat/freshwater flux terms and add then as new output variables (See next: Fluxadj 3)
+**Instance**: Diagnoise surface heat/freshwater flux terms and add then as new output variables (See next: Fluxadj 3)